noctonic/nmwks/README.md

 # nmwks
 Download and Upload scripts to a N0120
 Tested with firmware version 23.2.5
+Requires pyusb and libusb, tested on Windows and MacOS
 ```bash
 usage: main.py [-h] [-d] [-p] [-u] directory